Daniel Pabst: Personal

 A year after his emigration to the United States, Pabst married Helena "Salina" Gross (1831–1912) in Philadelphia, on June 11, 1850.
 As a wedding gift, he made her an exquisite mahogany sewing box – its inscription, written in a mixture of German and English, concludes: "Remember me Salina Gross 1850."
 Of the couple's seven children, only three lived to adulthood: Emma, Laura and William.
 William Pabst worked in his father's shop, and was listed as a partner in 1894.

 Pabst was active in Philadelphia's large German-American community, and sponsored other emigrants, "taking them into his household while they were studying and learning their way in the new country."
 He was a member of the German Society of Pennsylvania, which published poems by him.
 He saw his heritage as integral to his success: "I brought all of Germany here with me, in my inward eye.
 The tall towers of Cologne, the wonders of Frankfurt-on-Main, the old grey castles perched in mid-air along the Rhine—they were all part of my work."

 He retired in 1896 at age 70, but continued making furniture for friends and family members into his 80s.
 In June 1910, he was honored by the University of Pennsylvania for 50 years of carving large decorative spoons for senior-class "Honor Men Awards."
 Several of the spoons survive, including one in the collection of the Pabst family.

 Pabst died in Philadelphia on July 15, 1910.
-He and his wife are buried in West Laurel Hill Cemetery, outside Philadelphia.